jamesshore/ergotest/README.md

 * **no test coverage**
 * **no benchmarking**

-Ergotest also doesn't include a command-line tool.
+Ergotest is designed to be run using the API, not from the command line.
 You're expected to integrate it into your automated build.
 If you don’t have an automated build, try [Automatopia](https://github.com/jamesshore/automatopia), or use the starting point provided below.

 ## Installation